An original story of friendship and monsters, spanning sixteen time zones from Idaho to Japan, staged with puppets, shadows and song. Read more

 + Take a monster home with you!
 You will receive a signed, limited edition print of the Kappa, Akaname or Tsukumogomi concept art by Bill Carman.
-You can hang your monster on the wall or hide it under your bed.Estimated delivery:Ships within the US only
+You can hang your monster on the wall or hide it under your bed.Estimated delivery:Only ships to: United States

 Receive a copy of the final production script signed by the playwrights and the cast.Estimated delivery:

 Pledge $250 or more

 2 backers Limited (10 left of 12)

 + Attend a three-hour puppetry workshop with Dwayne Blackaller.
 Schedules will be coordinated to make sure you can be there.Estimated delivery: